A stakeholder engagement plan acts as a strategic manual that offers in-depth insights into your stakeholders’ interests, power, and influence.

 5. Utilize feedback and fine-tune your strategy

-Feedback provides insights into what is going right and what areas need modifications for better performance.
+Feedback provides insights into what is going right and what areas need modification for better performance.
 These changes can come to the surface only when you leave a space for feedback intake.
 You need to actively practice this approach during the entire project lifecycle to prevent your communication strategy from derailing.

 Bonus tips for stakeholder engagement plan